nerd190/zsh-plugin-manager/README.md

 This is yet another plugin manager, because I did not find any that I was satisfied with.

-Focus is on simplicity and speed.
+Focus is on speed and simplicity.
 That means it is not as polished as [zplug/zplug](https://github.com/zplug/zplug) nor as customizable as [zdharma/zinit](https://github.com/zdharma/zinit).

 It supports asynchronous loading and automatically byte compiles your plugins.